mvolkmann/mvolkmann.github.com/book/4-svelte-native/svelte-native.md

 integrate use of NativeScript with Svelte for creating mobile applications.
 See <https://svelte-native.technology/>.

+It was created by David Pershouse who is halfnelson on GitHub and @halfnelson_au on Twitter.

 NativeScript uses HTML, CSS, and JavaScript to create apps that run on Android and iOS devices.
 It was created and is maintained by Telerik Corp.
 Native components are used rather than WebViews, just like in React Native.
 See <https://nativescript.org/>.

+Svelte Native supports all NativeScript UI packages.

 Supposedly all native device APIs can be used in Svelte Native.